partrickJhonson/beef/Module-Creation-Steps.md

 end
 ```

+`content['results']` means to retrieve the data from parameter "results" in the HTTP response.
+So later when we send data from the browser in `command.js`, we need to use results as the parameter name.

 ## Javascript to execute on hooked browser: command.js

+Open the file `modules/browser/autocomplete_theft_chrome/command.js` in your preferred text editor.

 After that, we will now look at what we need to execute in the hooked browser to get what we want sent back to BeEF.